Windows Server Recovery

 Storage Spaces Pool Failure

-Storage Spaces (non-Direct) pools lose redundancy when more disks fail than the resiliency type allows (one for mirror, two for parity).
+Storage Spaces (non-Direct) pools lose redundancy when more disks fail than the resiliency type allows (one for single parity or two-way mirror, two for dual parity).
 When the pool goes offline, all ReFS volumes on it become inaccessible.
 Recovery requires reconstructing the Storage Spaces virtual disk layout from the pool metadata database before parsing ReFS.

 S2D requires a majority of cluster nodes to maintain quorum.
 If two of three nodes fail simultaneously, the cluster loses quorum and all cluster shared volumes go offline.
 The data remains on the physical drives in each node.
 Recovery involves imaging drives from all nodes and reassembling the S2D pool geometry from each node's metadata partition.